 After his discharge from the U.S. Air Force, Peron settled in San Francisco, a city he had fallen in love with during a three-week furlough en route to Vietnam.
 As a gay man living in San Francisco, Peron was no stranger to homophobia and oppression.
 But the AIDS epidemic was creating a new threat as it swept through gay communities, killing tens of thousands of people through the ’80s.
 By 1990, over 700,000 people were living with the disease; including Peron’s partner Jonathan West, who would succumb to the disease later that year.

-While caring for his partner, Peron observed how cannabis helped to alleviate some of West’s symptoms.
-Specifically, cannabis helped him combat nausea and loss of appetite that were common side effects of the pharmaceutical cocktail prescribed to AIDS patients.
+While caring for his partner, Peron observed how cannabis helped to alleviate some of the symptoms and side effects of the pharmaceutical cocktail prescribed to AIDS patients.
 Wanting to further help West and others suffering in their community, Peron began advocating for medical marijuana.

 By the ’90s cannabis had become a well-known secret within the AIDS/HIV community.
 While cannabis was not available for purchase through legal routes, in 1990 the Washington Post reported on an “underground network of AIDS patients passing the word about the drug’s medicinal benefits.”